Milosz-Marchewka/ToDo-React/README.md

-# First PBL project on my way to learning React.
+# First simple project for me to learn React